 Unfortunately, this raises more questions than it answers.

-It seems most likely that Kojima is planning to do something different with the game’s mechanics.
+We do know that Kojima is planning to do something different with the game’s mechanics, most notably around the concept of dying and involving the baby that has appeared in every trailer.
 Kojima told IGN his plans for the mechanics of Death Stranding were inspired by a Japanese short story.

 In the story it’s stated that the first tool mankind creates is a stick for protection but that the second tool mankind created was a rope to keep things close and secure.
 “Most of your tools in action games are sticks” Kojima explained, “You punch or you shoot or you kick.
 The communication is always through these 'sticks.'
 In [Death Stranding], I want people to be connected not through sticks, but through what would be the equivalent of ropes… But of course you will be able to use the sticks too.”